wpilibsuite/frc-docs/source/docs/software/coordinate-system.rst

    :scale: 200
    :alt: NED axes convention

 It's important to note that joystick axes values are rotations around the respective axes, not translations.
-When viewed with each axis pointing toward you, CCW is a positive value and CW is a negative value.

 In practical terms, this means:

  - pushing forward on the joystick (toward the positive X axis) is a CW rotation around the Y axis, so you get a negative Y value.
  - pushing to the right (toward the postivie Y axis) is a CCW rotation around the X axis, so you get a positive X value.